metagentools/MetaCoAG/README.md

 ## Preprocessing

 Firstly, you will have to assemble your set of reads into contigs.
-For this purpose, you can use metaSPAdes for NGS reads or metaFlye for TGS reads as MetaCoAG currently supports assembly graphs produced from these assemblers.
+For this purpose, you can use metaSPAdes as MetaCoAG currently supports assembly graphs produced from these assemblers.
 Support for other assemblers will be added in future.

 ### metaSPAdes
 [**SPAdes**](http://cab.spbu.ru/software/spades/) is an assembler based on the de Bruijn graph approach. [**metaSPAdes**](https://genome.cshlp.org/content/27/5/824) is the dedicated metagenomic assembler of SPAdes.
 Use metaSPAdes (SPAdes in metagenomics mode) software to assemble reads into contigs.
 A sample command is given below.